 - Yoga On The Fitball.
 My last Green Mountain fitness class!
 It started to rain during Savasana and the sound of it drumming on the studio roof was so deeply relaxing.
 I couldn’t help getting teary as a montage of the past three weeks played in my mind.
 So many memories and so much learned.

-If you want to find clarity in your eating habits and your ready to shift your focus from weight to health, we invite you to experience the program at Green Mountain at Fox Run, where we’ve been changing the way women think about food, fitness, and living for over 45 years.
+If you want to find clarity in your eating habits and you’re ready to shift your focus from weight to health, we invite you to experience the program at Green Mountain at Fox Run, where we’ve been changing the way women think about food, fitness, and living for over 45 years.